 As I look back into my youth, the Christmases were, as a rule, absolutely fantastic!
 Until I was nine years old, Christmas was usually celebrated at our home, just outside Washington D.C.
 The entire world was static with Christmas in the air!
 Mom would often take us into downtown Washington decorated like no other place.
-Huge Christmas trees, downtown windows with animated themes, often snowing or at least cold enough for an occasional warming up with hot chocolate was the bill of fare.
+Huge Christmas trees, downtown windows with animated themes, often snowing or at least cold enough for an occasional warming up with hot chocolate were the bill of fare.
 Two Christmases really stand out.
-The Christmas we got our train set and the Christmas we got our first two-wheeler.
+The Christmas we got our train set and the Christmas we got our first two-wheelers.

-I have wracked my memory trying to recall when I received one of the most prized items in my youth, my sled.
-As I look back, until I was nine, I never remember not having my sled.
+I have wracked my memory trying to recall when I received one of the most prized items in my youth -- my sled.
+Until I was nine, I never remember not having my sled.
 There were few joys more exciting than when the snow would blanket our area and the neighborhood boys (and a few daring girls) would take our sleds and conquer every hill within two miles of our home.
 It was great.
-In all my amusement ride escapades, nothing compared with the thrill of taking your sled, getting into a run, then putting the runners at the crest of a hill, which to a kid was more like a mountain, and speeding down the hill with snow flying in your face.
+In all my amusement ride escapades, nothing compared with the thrill of taking our sled, getting into a run, then putting the runners at the crest of a hill, which to a kid was more like a mountain, and speeding down the hill with snow flying in your face.
 Our yelps and whoops of glee could be heard from glen to glen!

-When my dad told us we were moving to Florida, I envisioned a place of sunshine, heat, and different foliage such as palm trees and a different terrain without hills.
+When my dad told us we were moving to Florida, I envisioned a place of sunshine, heat, palm trees and no hills.
 Now, when you put together the absence of hills with an absence of snow, sleds would serve no other purpose beside wall decorations, and Mom was not into designing ideas with sled art.
 So the day came as we approached our move to Florida, our parents gave a solemn meeting explaining that my brother and I were going to need to become generous and give our sleds to some other boy, because we would no longer have need of them.
 I tried explaining that perhaps the weather patterns could change and just in case, we would really need to have our sleds handy.
 It didn't sell.
 In the end, we still had to surrender our sleds.